axiom-data-science/portal-docs/overview.rst

 .. only:: ooi

 	The map interface provides interactive exploration of the OOI infrastructure.
 The map is available at the Array, Platform, Node and Instrument levels to help orient users to the general locations of the instrumentation.
 The main map (on the left) shows the locations of the OOI infrastructure.
 Fixed platforms are shown with a point, and glider platforms are shown with a track.
 The depth chart (on the right) shows the location of the infrastructure in the water column.
-Refer to the :ref:'Map section. <map-how-tos>'
+Refer to the :ref:`Map section. <map-how-tos>`

 .. only:: not ooi